-- Verbal praise, class helpers, privileges - Success stickers especially for the younger children - Merit marks which culminate in an award certificate or prize - 'Star of the Week' awarded in Monday's celebration assembly by Headteacher and name in weekly email. - The 'kindness award' & Reading, writing, maths Award celebrated in Monday's assembly - Name in Golden book and 'Headteacher's stickers awarded in Family Assembly. - Cup of the day awarded by the class teacher for excellence.
+- Verbal praise, class helpers, privileges - Success stickers especially for the younger children - Merit marks which culminate in an award certificate or prize - 'Star of the Week' awarded in Monday's celebration assembly, name in newsletter and dinner with Headteacher on Friday - The 'kindness award' & Reading Award celebrated in Monday's assembly nomination in newsletter - Name in Golden book and 'Headteacher's stickers awarded in Family Assembly. - Cup of the day awarded by the class teacher for excellence.
 It can be for good/improved behaviour as well as academic achievement.
-This is an immediate class reinforcement of good behaviour and celebrated with their peers. - Golden time is earned throughout the week.
+This is an immediate reinforcement of good behaviour and celebrated with peers. - Golden time is earned throughout the week.
 There is a choice of 20-30 minutes of a choice of 4 activities usually talent show, ICT, construction etc